kpiris/bcbbr/README.md

 All of the backup files are encrypted with GPG to the key-id set in MYPGPKEY environment variable.
 Those encrypted files are also signed with that same key.

+IMPORTANT (about organization vault backups):

+As mentioned, to be able to backup an organization vault, the account must be an owner or an admin of that organization.
+All organization vault items will be exported.

+HOWEVER, the attachments in items belonging to any collection the account has no access to, WILL NOT BE EXPORTED.
+Regardless of the organization setting “Owners and admins can manage all collections and items”.

 ## Restore vault script: